FrazShabbir/FrazShabbir/README.md

 Hi there 👋 I am Fraz Shabbir

+Projects:
+- Ezifolio Where you can create your portfolio website in 5 minutes http://ezifolio.com/

 - 🔭 I’m currently working in Laravel, Python Django.
 - 🌱 I’m currently learning New Sklls and Practicing Cloud
 - 🤔 I’m looking for help with What I dont Know